2015–16 Professional U21 Development League: Semifinals

+Final

 League 2

 League 2, referred to as the U21 Professional Development League 2, is split into two regional divisions.

 Teams will play each team in their own division twice, and each team in the other division once, for a total of 30 games for North division teams, and 29 games each for South division teams.

 At the end of the season, the teams finishing in the top two positions of both divisions will meet in the knockout stage to determine the overall league champion.

+21 Teams competed in the league this season, 2 more than last season.
+Swansea City U21s left the league after 3 seasons to join the Premier League 2 as a Category One Academy on July 10.
+Meanwhile, Bolton Wanderers U21s joined the league after dropping their Academy to Category Two Status in June.
+Hull City U21s, and Watford U21s joined the league after obtaining Category Two Academy status with Hull City joining in May, and on July 3 for Watford.